cadop/dhart/src/Csharp/docs/markdown/visual_studio_tutorial.md

 ![Navigate to DHARTAPI DLL](walkthroughs/VisualStudio/bin_of_DHART_API.png)

-*Figure* **2.3**: *Human Factors Bin Folder*
+*Figure* **2.3**: *DHART Bin Folder*

-In the file explorer, navigate to the bin directory in which you've installed Human Factors.
+In the file explorer, navigate to the bin directory in which you've installed DHART.
 Select all the files in the bin directory, then click the add button at the bottom right of the window to add them to the menu.

 ![References Added](walkthroughs/VisualStudio/references_added.png)